DayuanTan/AI-TensorFlow-Blockchain-Certificate/Microsoft_Azure1_AI_Fundamentals_AI-900_Exam_Prep_Specialization/3_Computer_Vision_in_Microsoft_Azure/READMD.md

 [test pre](2.3.test_pre.md)

-## Week 3 Analyze Faces, Text, and Receipts with Azure AI
+## Week 3 Analyze Faces, Text, and Receipts with Azure AI - Cognitive Service

 ### 3.1 Detect and Analyze Faces with the Face Service

+#### What is Face Detection?

 - What is Face Detection
   - Face detection and analysis is an area of artificial intelligence, or A.I., in which you use algorithms to locate and analyze human faces in images or video content